Hakonslie/IntervalTimeslotAssignment/readme.md

+### How to run

+Run the function runWithParameters() in MainTest and it will print the available Intervals for each Calendar, it will also print the available timeslots for those intervals

 ### Java 11 issues
 I had to manually set the version of the project to Java 11 several times in Intellij in order to utilize the java.nio.file.* packages and it kept resetting.
 If any of those packages gives error I fixed it by manually changing the compiler here: